minhdua/nd081-c3-Migrating-Non-Native-Cloud-Applications-project-starter/README.md

    - **Service Tier:** Basic - Single Server
    - **Monthly Cost:** $65.08
    - **Explanation:**
-     - The Basic tier is chosen for cost efficiency while meeting the database requirements.
+      - The Basic tier was chosen for cost effectiveness while meeting database requirements.
-     - The Single Server option is suitable for smaller applications, providing a dedicated PostgreSQL server.
+      - The Single Server option suits small applications, providing a standalone PostgreSQL server.
-     - This tier offers a balance between performance and cost for your database needs.
+      - This tier provides a balance of performance and cost for your database needs.

 2. **App Service:**
    - **Service Tier:** Basic
    - **Monthly Cost:** $0.05
    - **Explanation:**
-     - The Basic tier is selected to keep costs low while meeting the needs of hosting the Flask-based web application.
+      - The Basic tier was chosen to keep costs low while meeting the needs to host a Flask based web application.
-     - This tier provides sufficient resources for small to medium-sized applications.
+      - This tier provides enough resources for small to medium applications.
-     - App Service offers easy deployment and scaling based on demand.
+      - App Service provides easy and scalable deployments on demand.

 3. **Azure Functions:**
    - **Service Tier:** Consumption Tier
    - **Monthly Cost:** (Not specified in the table)
    - **Explanation:**
-     - The Consumption tier is chosen for Azure Functions to leverage the serverless architecture.
+      - The Consumption tier was chosen for Azure Functions to take advantage of a serverless architecture.
-     - This tier incurs costs based on actual consumption, making it cost-effective for sporadic workloads.
+      - This tier incurs costs based on actual usage, making it cost effective for uneven workloads.
-     - Azure Functions handle background processing, such as notification tasks, in an event-driven manner.
+      - Azure Functions handles background processing tasks, like notification jobs, in an event-driven way.

 ### Additional Considerations: